jefersonf/bus-booking/README.md

-# bus-booking
+# Bus Booking System Using DDD

-Busaum: A complete bus booking system
+Practicing domain-drive design while development a complete bus booking sytem from scratch and using Go!